leejoey0921/cluster-logan/README.md

 ## Checklist for running in production

-Again, no need to do this section unless you're the maintainer (typically, Rayan).
+This is a rehash of the two previous sections.
+No need to do this section if you're testing locally.

 Prepare your data in the `analyses/` folder, see previous runs for an example of file organization.